MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/ConvertFrom-String.md

 ```

 ## DESCRIPTION
-The **ConvertFrom-String** cmdlet extracts and parses structured objects from string content.
+The **ConvertFrom-String** cmdlet extracts and parses structured properties from string content.
 This cmdlet generates an object by parsing text from a traditional text stream.
 For each string in the pipeline, the cmdlet splits the input by either a delimiter or a parse expression, and then assigns property names to each of the resulting split elements.
 You can provide these property names; if you do not, they are automatically generated for you.